Ravinia Festival President and CEO

-Both of Kauffman’s parents were professional educators, and he germinated his own music career as a piano teacher.
-Education remained a key component of his work from the J. Paul Getty Trust to several orchestras where he managed education services, including the Los Angeles Chamber Orchestra; the Atlanta Symphony, where he collaborated with the legendary vocal conductor Robert Shaw and former President Jimmy Carter; and the Saint Paul Chamber Orchestra, where he developed community programs with Hugh Wolff and Bobby McFerrin.
+Prior to Ravinia, Kauffman also worked for the New York and Los Angeles Philharmonics; Olympic Arts Festival; J. Paul Getty Trust; Los Angeles Chamber Orchestra; Atlanta Symphony Orchestra, where he collaborated with the legendary conductor Robert Shaw and former president Jimmy Carter; and Saint Paul Chamber Orchestra, where he developed community programs with Bobby McFerrin.